istio/istio.io/_docs/concepts/mixer.md

 state that configures an adapter (adapters being binary plugins as described [below](#adapters)).

 - Establishing the types of adapter parameters that Mixer can manipulate.
-These types are described in configuration through a set of *descriptors* (as described [here](./mixer-config/#descriptors))
+These types are described in configuration through a set of *descriptors* (as described [here](./mixer-config#descriptors))

 - Creating rules to map the attributes of every incoming request into a specific set of aspects and adapter parameters.

-The above configuration state is required to have Mixer know what to do with incoming attributes and dispatch to the appropriate backend systems.
+The above configuration state is required to have Mixer know what to do with incoming attributes and dispatch to the appropriate infrastructure backends.

 Refer [here](./mixer-config.html) for detailed information on Mixer's configuration model.